Links

 Please, don't change the description of your repository.

-You can select what to commit to the Git repository from the current application: Load Script, App Objects, Reload Tasks and Data Connections, and Static Files:
+You can select what to commit to the Git repository from the current application: Load Script, App Objects, Bookmarks, Static Files, and Reload Tasks and Data Connections:

 Gitlab provider: repositories grouping and subgrouping